Research Studies at the Centre for Software Reliability

 - the information required with a formal application (even if you do not send certificates and other formal paperwork yet), including:

 - some indication of which topics of research you are interested in;

 - a CV with details of university studies (detailed topics studied and grades achieved) and job history;

 - whether you are thinking of full time or part-time study, and how you plan to fund your studies;

 - a piece of your recent technical writing: depending on the person this may be a research publication, university essay or project report, a non-confidential technical report from a current or previous job, etc.

-With this information, the Senior Tutor for Research can informally discuss the possibilities with the applicants and with possible supervisors in the Centre.
+With this information, we can informally discuss the possibilities with the applicants and with possible supervisors in the Centre.

 If you are pursuing a scholarship, either from the University or a specific School or other sponsor, consider that the selection process usually gives great importance not only to the CV but also to the suitability of the research plan of each applicant.
 So, it is best to discuss and agree it with a potential supervisor before applying: contact us well in advance of the application deadline.